hagerstown/comprehensive-plan/README.md

     make

-The generated site will reside in `build`.
+The generated site will reside in `/build`.

 ## Contribute